zedlopez/ifm/Examples/Kyoto.md

 For: Z-Machine

-Suppose we want to expand the function of the existing ``throw something`` AT command so that a thrown object actually does make contact most of the time.
+Suppose we want to expand the function of the existing ``throw something at`` command so that a thrown object actually does make contact most of the time.
 A glance at the Actions index tells us that the Throwing it at rulebook currently looks like this: